mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPIPython.md

 `call` is used to execute a REST routine (`FUNCTION` or `PROCEDURE`).
 In the case of a `FUNCTION`, the set of parameters (and corresponding values) as specified by the database routine are provided as corresponding keyword arguments.
 If the REST routine has an associated Async Task, the first parameter is, instead, a positional argument that uses a Python `dict` to specify additional task-specific execution options.

+> For the sake of avoiding conflict with keyword argument names, an arbitrary number of positional arguments are enabled.
+The recommended treat is to pass only one options dictionary, as the first positional argument.
+If you, intentionally or not, pass more than one positional argument, the option value from the later dictionary in the sequence takes precedence.

 #### Options (call)

 | Option Name  | Data Type | Required | Default | Notes |